zlzhao1104/steam/README.md

 See User Guide.pdf for detailed instruction.

+A demo video is uploaded to: https://vimeo.com/107979465.

-Please send an email to zlzhao1104@gmail.com for any technical question.
+For any technical questions, please send an email to zlzhao1104@gmail.com.